jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 I used accountans and spreadsheets as an example:
 >Spreadsheets removed accounting toil.
 How many professional accountants do you think are still in business who never learned to use Spreadsheets?

-Writing good code was never about who could type the fastest.
+Writing good code was never about how fast you could type.
 Writing good code was about understanding the [Domain](https://jhumelsine.github.io/2026/04/23/career.html#domain) and creating a good design that solves problems within that domain.

 A good design makes code trivial.